31 Dec “Should We Have a First Look”? The Pros and Pros

 You’ll Receive More Unique Photos

-Probably our biggest advocate of having a “First Look” is for the sheer reason that we’ll have the opportunity to take more unique photos.
+Probably my biggest advocate of having a “First Look” is for the sheer reason that we’ll have the opportunity to take more unique photos.
 Because we won’t have any time constraints, we can literally set our own schedule before the Ceremony and take photos wherever we want!
 For example, a lot of the wedding venues in Estes Park are a short drive away from some absolutely gorgeous spots in Rocky Mountain National Park.
 A lot of our couples that get married in Estes will have a “First Look” so we can spend some time before the ceremony incorporating some absolutely beautiful scenery into their wedding-day photos without having to worry about time or getting back to guests on time.

 It’s a Private, Intimate Moment